 You can store these cookies in an airtight container for a few days or stash them in the freezer.
 Then defrost them as needed or you can even just eat them frozen (they have a satisfying, crunchy texture when eaten straight out of the freezer).

-- Or try these tasty vegan oatmeal raisin cookies for an on the go snack or dessert.
+- Or try these tasty oatmeal raisin cookies for an on the go snack or dessert.
 They’re dairy free, egg free, refined sugar free, and gluten free.

 Vegan Tahini Chocolate Chip Cookies